hanjm/fasthttpmiddleware/README.md

 func NewAuthMiddleware(authFunc AuthFunc) Middleware
-    NewAuthMiddleware accepts a customer auth function and then returns a middleware which if auth function returns false, it will term the HTTP request and response 403 status code
+    NewAuthMiddleware accepts a customer auth function and then returns a middleware which only accepts auth passed request.
+If auth function returns false, it will term the HTTP request and response 403 status code

 func NewLogMiddleware(logger *zap.Logger, xRealIp bool) Middleware
     NewLogMiddleware returns a middleware which log code(status code),